-The amendment means that any food placed on the market on or after which is produced and wrapped before it is ordered must have a full ingredients declaration.
+The amendment means that any food placed on the market on or after 1st October 2021 which is produced and wrapped before it is ordered must have a full ingredients declaration.
 The label must show any declarable allergens in a highlighted text.
-This could be in bold, or a different colour, as long as it is differentiated from the rest of the ingredients that are not allergens .
+This could be in bold, or a different colour.
+As long as it is differentiated from the rest of the ingredients that are not allergens .
 There is a list of 14 allergens which are declarable.
 The list is in this article.
 The label must also have the name of the product on it.

 There is guidance on the Food Standards Agency website and on the Scottish Food Standards Agency website.